-"Yes, you're quite right," Lucius agreed, fighting off an amused grin, "a fitting name for a most loyal companion."
+"Yes, you're quite right," Lucius agreed, fighting off an amused grin.
+"A fitting name for a most loyal companion."

 Once they reached the end of the forest, the footpath transitioned from dirt to paved stones.
-Side by side, they passed through a two-story, cast-iron arbour, draped in bluish-purple clematis, and entered a formal garden.
+Side by side, they passed through a two-story, cast-iron arbour draped in bluish-purple clematis and entered a formal garden.
 White marble statues of alluring winged Veela maidens stood amongst sculpted trees and a vibrant array of rose bushes.
 An enormous fountain, which could have adorned the grounds of the Palace of Versailles, could be seen in the distance, and beyond the fountain stood Malfoy Manor.

 Lucius sighed.
 "I know: beautiful but barren.
 When the Dark Lord returns with his retinue, there will be more wizards and witches about.
 For now, only my father and I are in residence, not to mention your future brothers that you've yet to formally meet.

 Lucius came to a stop in front of a wide wooden door with five crown-glass panels at the top.
-When he opened it, the smell of freshly baking bread, roasted meats, and earthy herbs made his and Snuggles' mouths water.
+When he opened it, the aroma of freshly baking bread, roasted meats, and earthy herbs made his and Snuggles' mouths water.

 "Let's eat first.
 Then afterwards, we'll see about getting you groomed."

+Lucius chuckled.
 "I'm not letting you into the main residence smelling of and covered in Merlin knows what."